MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 Establishing performance targets is an essential step for achieving workload performance efficiency.
 Performance targets define the desired level of performance for your workload and help you gauge its effectiveness in meeting those objectives.
 Performance targets provide a benchmark to measure and compare a workload's efficiency.
 This benchmark can help you highlight improvement areas.
 The targets also align tasks with your organization's objectives and enhance business outcomes.
 Additionally, performance targets offer guidance in resource allocation, helping you ensure that workloads can adapt to varying demands while maintaining optimal performance.

-### Set workload performance targets
+### Set performance targets early

-To establish performance targets, identify metrics that are critical for measuring the performance of your workload.
-Performance targets can help you monitor workload performance over time, spot trends, and make informed changes for better results.

-**Identify workload objectives.** Determine the objectives for your workload and understand your performance goals.
+Set performance targets before you deploy your workload.
+For a workload in a design, performance targets require research.
+Conduct market research, competitive analysis, and surveys to generate your performance target ranges.
+For a production workload that has no performance targets, use production data and customer feedback to establish performance targets.

+### Understand workload requirements

+Understanding workload requirements means being aware of essential performance metrics like response time, throughput, and latency that are critical for your application.
+Aligning these performance targets with your organization's business goals ensures that the system meets the desired standards, whether for a best-in-class or average product.
 For example, you might aim to reduce response times, increase throughput rates, or optimize resource use.

-A best-in-class product likely has more ambitious performance targets than an average product.
-Performance targets should align with business goals.
+### Identify key metrics

-**Identify key metrics.** Based on your workload objectives, identify the key metrics that help measure progress toward your goals.
+Based on your workload objectives, identify the key metrics that help measure progress toward your goals.
 Consider metrics related to availability, capacity, and response time.

 - *Availability* is measured by the error rate, which represents the percentage of successful requests.
 For example, a success rate of 99.9 percent of requests is a common target.